Metadata Editor

 - Owner: Filter by asset owners

-Advanced Lineage Filters:
+Advanced Lineage Filters

 - Ancestors: Filter tables by their upstream dependencies using lineage relationships